neonlabsorg/neon-evm.docs/docs/about/neon_ecosystem.md

 ### Tracing API

-More sophisticated than NeonScan, Neon's Tracing API is an extension for Neon Proxy.
+Neon's Tracing API is an extension for Neon Proxy.
 It assists developers to test, debug, and understand the behavior of their smart contracts on Neon EVM.
 The API provides a full externality trace on any Neon transactions executed on the Solana blockchain.

 The Tracing API supports a rerun of historical transactions, runs transactions on historical states, and analyzes the state of the Solana blockchain after the execution of each instruction.